postsharp/Metalama.Documentation/content/conceptual/conceptual.md

 | <xref:aspects>       | This chapter explains how to create your own aspects.
 You can skip this section if only plan to use aspects.                                                                   |
 | <xref:fabrics>    | This section describes fabrics, a mechanism that allows to add aspects in bulk, validate your code, or configure aspect libraries.
 | <xref:validation>    | This section explains how to programmatically validate code with our without aspects.
-| <xref:ide> | This chapter describes the interactive development features of Metalama.
 | <xref:sdk> | This chapter describes how to extend Metalama with the Roslyn API.